 Address: 725 Summer Street, Florence, Oregon

-Part of the Siuslaw National Forest on Oregon's central coast, Oregon Dunes National Recreation Area comprises one of the largest collections of coastal sand dunes in the world.
-Throughout this soft-sanded, hilly, and always-changing landscape, riding off-highway vehicles (OHVs) is a popular recreational activity.
+Oregon Dunes National Recreation Area comprises one of the largest collections of coastal sand dunes in the world.
+It's part of the Siuslaw National Forest on Oregon's central coast.
+Riding off-highway vehicles (OHVs) is a popular recreational activity throughout this soft-sanded, hilly, and always-changing landscape,

 Hiking, camping, and sand sledding down the dunes is also prevalent.
 Different areas within the dunes, which stretch for nearly 40 miles between North Bend and Florence, cater to specific interests.

-Towards the north, including areas like the Siuslaw South Jetty, OHV motors can be seen and heard scaling the dunes.
-Places like Tahkenitch Creek, farther south, allow hikers to explore the quiet environment on their own.
+Towards the north, including areas like the Siuslaw South Jetty, OHV motors are seen and heard scaling the dunes.
+Places like Tahkenitch Creek or the John Dellenback Trail, farther south, allow hikers to explore the quiet environment on their own.

 The southern coast of Oregon is well defined by eye-catching sea stacks onshore and offshore.
 And few other places exemplify this dramatic landscape better than the stretch of beach encompassing and surrounding Face Rock State Scenic Viewpoint, adjacent to the city of Bandon.